MicrosoftDocs/azure-docs/articles/automanage/tutorial-create-assignment-python.md

 ---
 ## Assign Best Practices Profile to Virtual Machine

-Now that we have successfully created a resource group and a virtual machine, it's time to set up a Python project and assign a Automanage Best Practices configuration profile to the newly created virtual machine.
+Now that we have successfully created a resource group and a virtual machine, it's time to set up a Python project and assign an Automanage Best Practices configuration profile to the newly created virtual machine.

 ### Install Python Packages